Powerlearnproject/se-day1-assignment-PecG002/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Explain what software engineering is and discuss its importance in the technology industry. it's the process of designing, developing, and maintaining software it enables systematic development of  maintainable and reliable software systems Identify and describe at least three key milestones in the evolution of software engineering.